-The Institute of Certified Public Accountants of Uganda (ICPAU) was established in 1992 by the Accountants Act, Cap 266 now repealed and replaced by the Accountants Act, 2013.
+The Institute of Certified Public Accountants of Uganda (ICPAU) was established by an Act of Parliament in 1992 now the Accountants Act, 2013.
 The functions of the Institute, as prescribed by the Act, are:

 - (i) To regulate and maintain the standard of accountancy in Uganda. - (ii) To prescribe and regulate the conduct of accountants and practicing accountants in Uganda.